salrashid123/mcbn/README.md

 It does **NOT** actually deploy these services to `Confidential Space` since theres no point (i.,e no inbound connectivity).
 I'll update this sample with full end-to-end when it does.

-In both the TLS-PSK and DTLS examples below, we're going to "derive" the new key using a `sha256(alice+bob+carl)` (yes, i know...its suspect but its a demo)
+In both the TLS-PSK and DTLS examples below, we're going to "derive" the new key using a `sha256(alice+bob+carl)` (yes, i know...its suspect but its a demo).

 In our case,its just

 ```javascript
 const alice = '2c6f63f8c0f53a565db041b91c0a95add8913fc102670589db3982228dbfed90';
 const bob = 'b15244faf36e5e4b178d3891701d245f2e45e881d913b6c35c0ea0ac14224cc2';